ftrackhq/ftrack-perforce-location/README.rst

 TODO
 ====

-* import file published
+* Import file published
-* configure perforce user ui
+* Configure Perforce user ui

-known issues
+Known issues
 ============

-* login to perforce currently required from command line:
+* User must login to Perforce themselves, either on command line as below, or with another client.

 .. code::

     $ p4 login

-configuration
+Configuration
 =============

-Perforce configuration is locally stored next to ftrack-connect settings.
-The fist time this plugin will run the settings file will be created and an error raised if the config is empty.
+Perforce configuration is locally stored in perforce_config.json, inside the ftrack-connect settings directory.
+The fist time this plugin is run, the settings file will be created and an error raised if the config is empty.

-please manually edit the file to include:
+Please manually edit the file to include:

-* **server** , the perforce server name.
+* **server** , the Perforce server name.
-* **port** , the perforce server port (usually ssl:1666).
+* **port** , the Perforce server port (usually ssl:1666).
-* **user** , your perforce user.
+* **user** , your Perforce user.
-* **password** , your perforce password.
+* **password** , your Perforce password.
-* **using_workspace** , the perforce workspace to be used.
+* **using_workspace** , the Perforce workspace to be used.
 * **workspace_root** , the root of the workspace.